 Earning a Degree from an Anthropology Masters Program 2022

 For the student with an interest in advanced studies in the humanities, social and natural sciences, enrolling in a Masters in Anthropology may lead to a variety of interesting career paths.
 Some graduates pursue careers as professional anthropologists, while others might work toward careers as archaeologists, sociologists, geographers or teachers (O*Net).

-Anthropology is the study of humanity, and is divided into different branches[ii]:
+Anthropology is the study of humanity, and is divided into different branches:

-For some students, especially those interested in research and academia, a master’s degree in Anthropology could be a springboard to earning a Ph.D. in Anthropology or Archaeology, although entry-level education for jobs in this field is a Master’s Degree[iii].
+For some students, especially those interested in research and academia, a master’s degree in Anthropology could be a springboard to earning a Ph.D. in Anthropology or Archaeology, although entry-level education for jobs in this field is a Master’s Degree.
 Anthropologists and archaeologists study the origins, development, and behavior of human beings.
 They examine the cultures, languages, archeological remains and physical traits of people in various locations around the world.
-As a profession, employment of both anthropologists and archeologists is projected to grow 19% from 2012 to 2022[iii], potentially making this a great time to earn your degree.
+As a profession, employment of both anthropologists and archeologists is projected to grow 7% from 2020 to 2030, potentially making this a great time to earn your degree (BLS).